Aman451645/Aman451645/README.md

 - 👋 Hi, I’m @Aman451645
-- 👀 I’m interested in robotics engineering
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning robotics from CDAC kolkata
+- 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on any robotics project
+- 💞️ I’m looking to collaborate on any Data project
 - 📫 How to reach me - whats app no 7771887918

 <!---